 The details of your child’s surgery will vary based on the kind of repair.
 In general:

-child will sleep deeply and painlessly during the operation.
-He or she won’t remember
+child will sleep deeply and not feel pain during surgery.
+They won’t remember it later.

-- Your child’s vital signs will be closely watched during the procedure.
+A provider will closely watch your child’s vital signs during the procedure.

-- The surgeon makes a cut (incision) down the middle of your child’s chest.
-He or she
+The surgeon will make a cut (incision) down the middle of your child’s chest.
+They

 will separate the breastbone to reach the heart.

 Your child will be attached to a heart-lung machine.
 This machine will act as your